lexibank/marrisonnaga/README.md

-# Naga Languages of North-East India
+# CLDF dataset derived from Marrison's "Naga Languages of North-East India" from 1967

 Cite the source dataset as